TroyWigton/GitCommands/README.md

 # GitCommands
-A compilation of useful git commands
+A collection of useful git commands